From poetry to high fashion: Come celebrate women at Queens@10 on Dec 14 - HapaKenya

 There will be performances by Spontaneous the Poet, Kanyaa, STL Yamumo, Dinah and DJ Shikkiey.
 There will also be:

-- Launch of Female Poets Kenya (FPK): A crucial digital platform established to connect and amplify the journeys of female artists.
+- Soft launch of Female Poets Kenya (FPK): A crucial platform established to connect and amplify the journeys of female artists.
 It will serve as a hub for mentorship, artistic therapy, and a sustainable market place for women in the arts.

-- Book Release: The release of “Kwere-A Decade of Poetic Whispers,” the debut book by Spontaneous, The Poet, a collection spanning 10 years of her profound poetic works.
+- Book Release: The release of a debut book by Spontaneous The Poet which will be a collection spanning 10 years of her profound poetic works.

-- KOWERE Fashion Launch: The debut collection by Mary Esther Were will be unveiled, adding a high-fashion element to the night.
+- VOWERE Fashion Launch: The debut collection by Mary Esther Were will be unveiled, adding a high-fashion element to the night.

 At the heart of the celebration are “The Queens,” a collective of powerhouses in the creative industry who embody resilience and leadership.
 They include: